dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 ## Client-side authentication logging

-Log Blazor authentication messages at the <xref:Microsoft.Extensions.Logging.LogLevel.Debug?displayProperty=nameWithType> or <xref:Microsoft.Extensions.Logging.LogLevel.Trace?displayProperty=nameWithType> logging levels with a logging configuration in app settings or by using a log filter for <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication?displayProperty=fullName> in `Program.cs`.
+Log Blazor authentication messages at the <xref:Microsoft.Extensions.Logging.LogLevel.Debug?displayProperty=nameWithType> or <xref:Microsoft.Extensions.Logging.LogLevel.Trace?displayProperty=nameWithType> logging levels with a logging configuration in app settings or by using a log filter for <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication?displayProperty=fullName> in the `Program` file.

 Use ***either*** of the following approaches: